kittyjosh111/DDLC-reniOS/README.md

 # DDLC-reniOS
 DDLC on iOS using RenPy and reniOS support files

+Does not work anymore.
+Permission issues on both Taurine and Unc0ver.
+Crashes when loading mods.
+Only works on checkra1n jailbreaks now.
+Deb and ipa forms encounter same problems.
+--
 Compiled on Xcode 10.0, macOS 10.14

 Built with Ren'Py 6.99.14.3